 “In this regard it is to be borne in mind that a Court of Law has to act within the statutory command and not deviate from it.
 It is a well-settled proposition of law what cannot be done directly, cannot be done indirectly.
 While exercising a statutory power a Court is bound to act within the four corners thereof.
 The statutory exercise of power stands on a different footing than exercise of power of judicial review.”]

-– Hon’ble Chief Justice of India Dipak Misra, Public Interest Foundation v.
+– Hon’ble Chief Justice of India, Hon’ble Justice Dipak Misra, Public Interest Foundation v.
 Union of India, [Writ Petition (Civil) No. 536 of 2011].

 In D.R.
-Venkatachalam the judgment of A.N.
-Ray CJ and Krishna Iyer J was delivered by Krishna Iyer.
+Venkatachalam the Judgment of A.N.
+Ray CJI and Krishna Iyer J was delivered by Krishna Iyer.
 M.H.
-Beg J. gave a separate concurring opinion.
+Beg J gave a separate concurring opinion.

 Both Ray and Iyer died as nonagenarians on the verge of a century.